-- Whereas, in exchange for flexibility and autonomy, public charter schools are held accountable by the authorizers of the charter schools for improving student achievement and for sound financial and operational management; - Whereas public charter schools are required to meet the student achievement accountability requirements under the Elementary and Secondary Education Act of 1965 (20 U.S.C.
-6301 et seq.) in the same manner as traditional public schools; - Whereas public charter schools often set higher expectations for students, beyond the requirements of the Elementary and Secondary Education Act of 1965 (20 U.S.C.
-6301 et seq.), to ensure that the charter schools are of high quality and truly accountable to the public; - Whereas 44 States, the District of Columbia, Guam, and Puerto Rico have public charter schools;
+- Whereas, in exchange for flexibility and autonomy, public charter schools are held accountable by the authorizers of the public charter schools for improving student achievement and for sound financial and operational management; - Whereas public charter schools are required to meet the student achievement accountability requirements under the Elementary and Secondary Education Act of 1965 (20 U.S.C.
+6301 et seq.) in the same manner as traditional public schools; - Whereas public charter schools often set high expectations for students to ensure that the public charter schools are of high quality and truly accountable to the public;

-- Whereas, as of the 2020-2021 school year, more than 7,700 public charter schools served approximately 3,600,000 children; - Whereas enrollment in public charter schools grew from 400,000 students in 2001 to 3,600,000 students in 2021, a more than ninefold increase in 20 years; - Whereas in the United States-
+- Whereas 45 States, the District of Columbia, Guam, and Puerto Rico have public charter schools; - Whereas, as of the 2021 to 2022 school year, approximately 8,000 public charter schools served approximately 3,700,000 children in the United States; - Whereas enrollment in public charter schools grew from 660,000 students in 2002, to 3,700,000 students in 2021, a more than five-fold increase in 20 years;

+Whereas, in the United States-

-(1) in 234 school districts, more than 10 percent of public school students are enrolled in public charter schools; and
+(1) in 270 school districts, more than 10 percent of public school students are enrolled in public charter schools; and

-(2) in at least 27 school districts, at least 30 percent of public school students are enrolled in public charter schools;
+(2) in at least 26 school districts, at least 30 percent of public school students are enrolled in public charter schools;

-Whereas public charter schools improve the achievement of students enrolled in the charter schools and collaborate with traditional public schools to improve public education for all students;
+Whereas high-quality public charter schools improve the achievement of students enrolled in the charter schools and collaborate with traditional public schools to improve public education for all students;